 For example, the procedure of your sales process will explain the essential steps in it, but the work instructions will include every tiny detail that makes up those steps.
 Such as who is responsible for each step and any other background information.

-Procedures & work instructions flush out broken steps in your organization
+2. Procedures & work instructions flesh out broken steps in your organization

 As an organization, there are high chances you have multiple recurring tasks and processes going on.
 It's normal for employees to overlook a few of the steps when everything isn't documented properly.